danielhams/mad-java/README.md

     This will populate the libs directory as needed.

-3. Add the git repository you just cloned int the eclipse git perspective
+3. Add the git repository you just cloned in the eclipse git perspective.

 4. Import all the projects it finds under there.